laravel-ja/ja-docs-12.x/original-en/http-client.md

 return Http::get('http://example.com/users/1')['name'];
 ```

-In addition to the response methods listed above, the following methods may be used to determine if the response has a given status code:
+In addition to the response methods listed above, the following methods may be used to determine if the response has a specific status code:

 ```php
 $response->ok() : bool;                  // 200 OK